pingcap/docs/system-variables.md

 - Applies to hint [SET_VAR](/optimizer-hints.md#set_varvar_namevar_value): No
 - Default value: `4`
 - Range: `[1, 256]`
-- This variable is used to set the concurrency of the `scan` operation when to analyze.
+- This variable is used to set the concurrency of the `scan` operation when executing the `ANALYZE` operation.

 ### tidb_auto_analyze_ratio